Why SEO agencies really get fired [new study]

 If you want to make it past month 6 with a new client, you need to be transparent and open about your methods, especially with clients of a smaller size.

-That’s according to research by Artios, a London-based artificial intelligence search analytics agency, who crunched the numbers and dug out the top reasons businesses part ways with their SEO agencies.
+That’s according to research by Artios, a firm of London-based data driven SEO consultants, who crunched the numbers and dug out the top reasons businesses part ways with their SEO agencies.

 A study of more than 500 business from around the world, who have worked with an external SEO supplier in the past three years, found: